Procurement

 The intake is the front door to your entire process.

 To increase use of your intake form, ensure it is easy to find.
-Leveraging a tool with intelligent intake can give stakeholders a seamless experience through one central purchasing portal and URL.
+A single form or URL works best.

 It’s also important to find the balance between collecting sufficient information and asking as few questions as possible.
 If you ask too many questions, stakeholders will find your intake process cumbersome.
 Your goal should be to make it easy and simple.
 Instead of using long fill-in-the-blank questionnaires that waste your end-user’s time and result in poor data input, try building an intake that allows them to select multiple-choice options and check boxes.